-On the death benefit date, we will redeem all units of the existing funds and transfer the corresponding value to a money market fund to be held there until the death benefit is paid.
+On the death benefit date, we will redeem all units of the existing fund(s) and transfer the corresponding value to be held in a money market fund within the contract until the death benefit is paid.

 We do not charge redemption fees when we pay the death benefit.